 “And when he drew near and saw the city, he wept over it…” Luke 19:41

 When I walked on Jerusalem’s prosaic cobblestones from the Christian, Jewish, Muslim and Armenian quarters, I was tiptoeing.
 It was a kind of tiptoeing that I could not comprehend.
-One, the profundity of being at the nexus of the cradle of Abrahamic faiths left me grasping for fresh air to make sense of history and sacrosanct timelines.
+One, the profundity of being at the nexus of the cradle of Abrahamic faiths left me gasping for fresh air to make sense of history and sacrosanct timelines.
 Secondly, I told myself, this pulse, this prominent vibrancy, this subtle tectonics of a city is a tense experience on vicarious edge.
 I am on the theatre of peace attempts and sudden outbursts of hate and cycle of violence, IDF soldiers alert patrolling in pairs in nooks and crannies of the walled city.
 Three, I told myself, I am a pilgrim, walking in faith and abounding grace belonging to a proverbial flock of sheep not wanting to separate from the “shepherd tourist guide” among competing groups of Christians from Pennsylvania to a small congregation from Uganda.
 The plump moments of spiritual communion and immersion into Jesus’ footsteps and narrative, are personal miracles and transcendental discoveries.
-Beyond these incomprehensibility, the utter sense of minutiae in the domains of the sacred, of the ancient and pilgrimage-packed itinerary imbued in me a sanity, a gratitude that only a devout pause and the experiencing of the transitory now can adequately provide.
-I kept on tiptoeing, believing that my feet, my whole being and my soul would penetrate the whole experience in a spiritual way.
+Beyond this incomprehensibility, the utter sense of minutiae in the domains of the sacred, of the ancient and pilgrimage-packed itinerary imbued in me sanity, gratitude that only a devout pause and the experiencing of the transitory now can adequately provide.
+I kept on tiptoeing, believing that my feet, my whole being, and my soul would penetrate the entire experience spiritually.
 Later I discovered that tiptoeing is an act of solemn faith, of reverence, of physically settling a small corporeal print into the ground layered with archeology that stretched back some 6,000 years ago.
-Tiptoeing from the simple observance of silence inside houses of prayers compels us further reexamine the ways we perceive things and events, process and put meaning on the relevant now, and inhabit space we are existentially privileged to steward.
+Tiptoeing from the simple observance of silence inside houses of prayers compels us further extend on the way we perceive things and events, the way we process and put meaning on the now, and the way we inhabit space we are existentially privileged to steward.

-All I saw was a city filled with colours, psalms, babel of voices, with prayers ancient and current right at the holy grounds of the walled city.
-This is the holy city of prophets.
+All I saw was a city filled with colors, psalms, the babel of voices, with prayers ancient and current right at the holy grounds of the walled city.
+Jerusalem is the holy city of prophets.
 This is the city conquered by David that became the Jewish capital.
-This is the city where the first holy temple was built by King Solomon.
-This is the city conquered by Nebuchadnezzar II of Babylon in 605 BCE.
+King Solomon built the first holy temple here.
+Nebuchadnezzar II of Babylon in 605 BCE captured this city.
 This is the city where Jesus Christ was presented at the temple, preached, crucified and resurrected.
 This is the city destroyed by Titus dispatched by Emperor Nero to punish Jewish rebellion.
 This is the city where Muslims believed Mohammed ascended into heaven.
 This is the Old City whose walls were rebuilt by Suleiman the Magnificent in the 1500s during the Ottoman Empire.
 This is the Old City that during the different periods have varying numbers of gates, among them Herod, Lion’s, Damascus, Jaffa, Dung, Tanners, and Zion.
 This is the city that until now is at the fulcrum of global politics and religious call for tolerance.

 Our small group of pilgrims stopped at the Mt. of Olives which is the best place to view the Old City.
 Located in East Jerusalem, this hill is frequently mentioned in the New Testament.
 This is where Jesus Christ wept over Jerusalem of its imminent destruction.

-Indeed this panorama is that of civilisation, conquests, crusades, conflicts and cohabitation as human beings their souls restless and reaching out high for the Supreme Being.
+Indeed, this panorama is that of civilization, conquests, crusades, conflicts and cohabitation as human beings their souls restless and reaching out high for the Supreme Being.

-In that tiptoeing gaze, I stumbled two Jerusalem poems of Yehuda Amichai and Mahmoud Darwish intoning their verses of Jerusalem that are prismatic representations of their poetic lexicon and personal convictions.
+In that tiptoeing gaze, I stumbled two Jerusalem poems of Yehuda Amichai and Mahmoud Darwish intoning their verses of Jerusalem that are colorful representations of their poetic lexicon and personal convictions.